 Without female role models in tech, it can be difficult for other women to picture themselves in an industry that is commonly identified with male leadership and stereotypes.

-However, it’s important to stress that diversity is about more than gender balance and that it’s equally important to address diversity at all levels.
+It’s important to stress that diversity is about more than gender balance and that it’s equally important to address diversity at all levels.
 Without problem-solvers representing all backgrounds and distinctive perspectives, there will be limited innovation and thinking outside the box.
-It is proven that inclusive thinking simply sparks better and more sustainable business results.
+It’s proven that inclusive thinking simply sparks better and more sustainable business results.